risticdejan/rt_spa_blog/readme.md

-# This is a real time single page forum app.
+# This is a blog that is a single page real-time app.

 ## We are going to use Pusher, Laravel, Vuejs, Vuetify, JWT, and markdown.